-- (a) is to have a written policy on the provision of psychiatric services, including a statement of the private hospital's philosophy of service; and - (b) is to have a written policy and procedure for - (i) supporting the functions of the Mental Health Tribunal; and - (ii) supporting the functions of official visitors, authorised officers and welfare officers; and - (iii) supporting the administration of the Guardianship and Administration Act 1995; and
+- (a) is to have a written policy on the provision of psychiatric services, including a statement of the private hospital's philosophy of service; and - (b) is to have a written policy and procedure for - (i) supporting the functions of the Mental Health Tribunal established under the Mental Health Act 2013; and - (ii) supporting the functions of Official Visitors and mental health officers within the meaning of the Mental Health Act 2013 and other welfare officers lawfully permitted to visit the private hospital; and

-- (iv) the management of patients' trust funds; and - (c) is to have clear, written criteria and assessment procedures for the admission of both inpatients and outpatients to psychiatric programs; and - (d) is to have a written treatment plan for each patient that - (i) is based on the assessment of that patient; and - (ii) includes provision for discharge, continuing care and review; and - (e) is to have access at all times to a psychiatrist; and - (f) is to have access to a general practitioner and relevant specialists for consultation; and - (g) is to have sufficient registered nurses with appropriate psychiatric qualifications or experience on duty at all times.
+- (iii) supporting the administration of the Guardianship and Administration Act 1995; and - (iv) if electro-convulsive therapy is administered in the private hospital, the administration of that therapy; and - (v) the management of patients' trust funds; and - (c) is to have clear, written criteria and assessment procedures for the admission of both inpatients and outpatients to psychiatric programs; and - (d) is to have a written treatment plan for each patient that - (i) is based on the assessment of that patient; and - (ii) includes provision for discharge, continuing care and review; and - (e) is to have access at all times to a psychiatrist; and - (f) is to have access to a general practitioner and relevant specialists for consultation; and - (g) is to have sufficient registered nurses with appropriate psychiatric qualifications or experience on duty at all times.

-The clinical record of a patient in a psychiatric class private hospital is to include -
+The health record of a patient in a psychiatric class private hospital is to include -

-(a) a clear statement of the reason for admission, consistent with the admission policy; and

-- (b) a treatment plan based on the assessment of the patient; and - (c) a record of each evaluation of the patient's progress; and - (d) a discharge plan.
+- (a) a clear statement of the reason for admission, consistent with the admission policy; and - (b) a treatment plan based on the assessment of the patient; and - (c) a record of each evaluation of the patient's progress; and - (d) a discharge plan.